gdomiciano/tennis-game/README.md

 ## Why

-In ordem to learn a little bit about canvas I developed this simple Tennis game, so I could understand better how things works with canvas and to get to known some properties that might be useful.
+In order to learn a little bit about canvas I developed this simple Tennis game, so I could understand better how things works with canvas and to get to known some properties that might be useful.

 ## Stack